-The Houston et al finding does not bring a new scientific concept to the consideration of BSE in terms of risk assessment of vCJD and does not provide reason to change the scientific bases of the risk assessments carried out so far.
-However, the Houston et al (2000) finding, if the TSE agent in the recipient sheep is in fact due to transfusion, does provide additional support to the opinions listed in Section I and strengthens the recommendations made in these opinions.
+The Houston et al and Hunter et al finding does not bring a new scientific concept to the consideration of BSE in terms of risk assessment of vCJD and does not provide reason to change the scientific bases of the risk assessments carried out so far.
+However, the Hunter et al (2002) finding, does provide additional support to the opinions listed in Section I and strengthens the recommendations made in these opinions.
 A selection of these recommendations is as follows:

-- From the SSC opinion on the safety of ruminant blood:

-"The SSC also recommends that intraspecies recycling of ruminant blood and blood products should be avoided in situations when a TSE risk exists."

-- From the SC-MPMD Update of the Opinion given by the Scientific Committee on Medicinal Products and Medical Devices on The Risk Quantification For CJD Transmission Via Substances of Human Origin:

-"(...) the SCMPMD cannot make a clear-cut recommendation with respect to the general introduction of leukodepletion, unless a number of studies has been performed to answer the open questions.
+- From the SSC opinion on the safety of ruminant blood: "The SSC also recommends that intraspecies recycling of ruminant blood and blood products should be avoided in situations when a TSE risk exists." - From the SC-MPMD Update of the Opinion given by the Scientific Committee on Medicinal Products and Medical Devices on The Risk Quantification For CJD Transmission Via Substances of Human Origin: - "(...) the SCMPMD cannot make a clear-cut recommendation with respect to the general introduction of leukodepletion, unless a number of studies has been performed to answer the open questions.
 The SCMPMD recommends supporting of such research. (...)
-In the meantime, it might be advisable to introduce leukofiltration as a precautionary step, as it is assumed that it will contribute to diminishing infectivity in blood. (...)

-(...)
-The SCMPMD repeats its recommendation to support efforts in the development of easily applicable screening tests for CJD/vCJD."

-(...) the SCMPMD recommends a careful consideration whether the exclusion of donors who stayed for a defined period of time in areas with increased risk of exposure to the BSE agent would provide an increase in safety balanced to its negative impact on supply and donor population.
+In the meantime, it might be advisable to introduce leukofiltration as a precautionary step, as it is assumed that it will contribute to diminishing infectivity in blood. (...) - (...)
+The SCMPMD repeats its recommendation to support efforts in the development of easily applicable screening tests for CJD/vCJD." - (...) the SCMPMD recommends a careful consideration whether the exclusion of donors who stayed for a defined period of time in areas with increased risk of exposure to the BSE agent would provide an increase in safety balanced to its negative impact on supply and donor population.
 In order to be able to make the optimal decision three sets of data have to be collected and evaluated: